On the same note, what about us?

 * Will have a trigger plan, and know exactly what steps she'll take should she be triggered in a negative way

-* More time focused on her, “Spiritual” life, however she defines it
+* More time focused on his “Spiritual” life

 * Gratitude for big and little things in life